Medical Reviewer

 • Medical Detoxification (Detox): Detoxification, often known as detox, involves the intentional removal of harmful substances like drugs or alcohol from the body.
 Usually carried out under careful medical supervision, either in medical facilities or specialized detox centers, this procedure focuses on safely managing the physical symptoms of withdrawal.
 Through this process, detox prepares individuals for the following stages of treatment and rehabilitation.

-• Inpatient Residential Treatment: Inpatient treatment, also referred to as residential treatment, involves individuals living in a specialized facility to receive comprehensive care for their addiction or mental health issues.
+• Inpatient Residential Treatment: Inpatient treatment, also referred to as residential treatment, involves individuals living in a specialized facility to receive comprehensive care for their addiction and mental health issues.
 This level of care is especially well-suited for severe cases that necessitate intensive, round-the-clock support.
 Within these facilities, patients engage in various therapeutic activities, such as individual and group therapy, in addition to receiving medical and psychiatric assistance.
 The structured environment of inpatient rehab promotes focused recovery, with program durations ranging from weeks to months based on individual needs and progress.

 Therapies Used in Impulse Control Disorder and Addiction Treatment